cmu-lib/CCDL_pgh_202008/virtual-setup/zoom-procedures.md

 We will use Zoom breakout rooms in the following capacities during training:

 * To provide 1:1 help during instruction as needed.
-* To group participants during exercise portions of instruction.
+* To group participants together with an instructor:
+  * During guided exercise portions of instruction.
-* _Optionally_ to group participants during consultation sessions who are working on similar tasks or the same exercise notebooks.
+  * At the end of an instruction session, to answer any questions and introduce the exercises that are designed to help you to practice the material covered during the main session.

 ### Asking for 1:1 help during instruction